Are you ALLOWED to use HAMMERHEAD MUSIC song in YOUR content?

 However, there are exceptions.

-Because our music is officially distributed on platforms like Instagram, TikTok, Snapchat, and other social media apps, you may use the official in-app sound.
-The official sound clearly states that the song was created by HammerHead Music, which properly credits us.
+Because HammerHead Music tracks are officially distributed on platforms like Instagram, TikTok, Snapchat, and other social media apps, you may use the official in-app sound.
+The official sound clearly states that the song was created by HammerHead Music, which properly credits the song owner.

-You may also use our music in long-form YouTube content such as reactions, reviews, commentary videos ect, as long as you clearly credit us and include the correct song title in the title or description.
+You may also use HammerHead Music tracks in long-form YouTube content such as reactions, reviews and commentary videos as long as you clearly credit HammerHead Music and include the correct song title in the title or description.

 Here’s where it becomes an issue:

-• You may NOT reupload full songs, extended clips, or long-form content (even with minor edits) in a way that competes with or replaces the original upload — especially without clear, visible credit to HammerHead Music and the correct song title.
+- You may NOT reupload full songs, extended clips, or long-form content at all (even with minor edits or under the hammerhead music name) in a way that competes with or replaces the original upload — This includes Topic channels, reuploaded sounds/music to any platform the allows music uploads or distribution sites.

-• You may NOT profit from our music.
-This includes monetizing videos that primarily feature our songs, claiming revenue, distributing the audio through other services, or using it in paid promotions without written permission.
+- You may NOT profit from the music.
+This includes monetizing videos that primarily feature HammerHead Music songs, claiming revenue, collecting income through other distributing services, or using it in paid promotions without written permission.

-• You may NOT rebrand, modify, edit, distort, remix, speed up, slow down, loop, or otherwise alter the audio in a way that presents it as something new or different and upload it as your own.
-You also may not change album art, thumbnails, or visuals and present the content as your own.
+- You may NOT rebrand, modify, edit, distort, remix, speed up, slow down, loop, or otherwise alter the audio in a way that presents it as something "new" or "different" and upload it as your own.
+You may not change album art, thumbnails, or visuals and present the content as your own.

-• You may NOT use our instrumentals for recording vocals, remixes, background music, or any content creation.
+NOT use official HammerHead instrumentals for recording vocals, remixes, background music, or any content creation.
 Instrumentals are released strictly for listening purposes only unless explicit permission is granted.
+This also goes for unofficial Instrumentals

-We have these guidelines in place simply to keep things fair for everyone and to prevent any confusion or accidental miscrediting.
+These guidelines are in place simply to keep things fair for everyone and to prevent any confusion or accidental miscrediting.
 The goal isn’t to limit creativity — it’s to make sure proper credit is given and everything stays clear, respectful, and organized for both the creators and the community!